 Flea & Tick Prevention: Natural Choices REALLY Matter

 Flea, tick and mosquito season is here!
-We honor theses insects right to exist and feed birds, bats, fish, amphibians. etc., but also want to prevent them from spreading parasites and diseases to our beloved dogs, cats and horses.
+We honor these insects' right to exist and feed birds, bats, fish, amphibians. etc., but also want to prevent them from spreading parasites and diseases to our beloved dogs, cats and horses.

 It's critical that you become informed about the dangers of topical insecticides/pesticides and research the best options for your own animals.
 Differences in age, health, and species need to be taken into account when choosing how to best protect your own.

 Thankfully, there are safe and natural alternatives that will NOT poison our animals or our environment!
-The Bad News I see many dogs and cats with overwhelmed immune systems.
+The Bad News Over my 26 years as an animal communicator and holistic health advocate for animals, I've see many dogs and cats with overwhelmed immune systems.
 They have allergies, skin issues, oozing sores on their feet, liver and kidney challenges, seizures, and more -- all due to chemical overload.

 annual vaccinations that are often unnecessary